sel-project/selp/README.md

 	* hub

-		The network part of a SEL Server.
-It can work as a proxy and is started using the `sel start` command.
-An hub alone doesn't provide what is needed to a server to work and it will need at least one connected node to work properly.
+		The network part of a SEL server.
+It can work as a proxy and it's started using the `sel start` command.
+An hub alone doesn't provide what is needed to a server to fully work and it will need at least one connected node to work properly.

 	* node

-		The world-related part of a SEL Server.
-It needs to connected to an hub in order to work and that action can be done using the `sel connect` command.
+		The gameplay-related part of a SEL server.
+It needs to be connected to an hub in order to work, action that can be done using the `sel connect` command.

 	* full

-		A full server is composed by an hub and a node that runs simultaneosly on the same machine.
+		A full server is composed by an hub and a node that run simultaneously on the same machine.
 It can be started using `sel start` and the hub-node connection is done automatically.

 	Available options:

 	* path

 		```
-		path=.
+		-path=.
-		path=../example
+		-path=../example
-		path=%appdata%/example
+		-path=%appdata%/example
 		```

 		Specifies the installation path for the server.
-By default it is `%appdata%\sel\<server-name>` on Windows and `~/sel/<server-name>` on Linux.
+By default it's `%appdata%\sel\<server-name>` on Windows and `~/sel/<server-name>` on Linux.
 If the path already exists every file needed by SEL will be overwritten.

 	* version

 		Specifies the version of SEL Server to be used.
-It can be a version in format `major.minor.release` (e.g. `1.0.0`), `latest` (for the latest version) or `none` (nothing will be downloaded and the source code should be moved in the installation folder manually).
+It can be a version in format `major.minor.release` (e.g. `-version=1.0.0`), `latest` (for the latest version) or `none` (nothing will be downloaded and the source code should be moved in the installation folder manually).

 	* edu